Working Papers

 (with Jason Kim and Marco Mello)

-Compiling a novel dataset of prices for products sold in sixteen European countries starting in 1972, we establish that monetary-regime breaks, from peg to floating regimes, increase not only the volatility of nominal exchange rates, but also the volatility of product-level real exchange rates.
-Our result holds for any type of products—tradables versus nontradables—although the volatility of the real exchange rates of tradables responds less to breaks than the volatility of the real exchange rates of nontradables.
-Overall, the law of one price is less likely to hold under floating regimes for both tradables and nontradables.
+Compiling a novel dataset of product prices in sixteen European countries starting in 1972, we establish three facts about product-level real exchange rates.
+First, the law of one price is more likely to hold under peg regimes and for tradables.
+Second, monetary-regime breaks affect not only the volatility of nominal exchange rates, but also the volatility of product-level real exchange rates.
+Third, the volatility of the real exchange rates of tradables responds less to breaks than that of nontradables, primarily because of a stronger negative correlation between the prices of tradables and nominal exchange rate fluctuations in floating regimes.

 The Macro Neutrality of Exchange-Rate Regimes in the presence of Exporter-Importer Firms